-Canines are having a bit of a moment when it comes to video games.
-With the advent of the Can You Pet the Dog? account on Twitter last month, gamers all over the world are finding out whether they can stroke mans’ best friend in their favourite titles.
-There’s nothing like venturing into an online world with a pawsome partner by your side, knowing they’ll have your back whatever comes your way.
+Canines are having a moment when it comes to video games.
+With the advent of the Can You Pet the Dog?
+Twitter account, gamers are finding out whether they can stroke their furry friend in their favourite titles.
+There’s nothing like venturing into an online world with a pawsome partner by your side.

 But let’s not forget about their feline counterparts: don’t they deserve a scratch behind the ears and a tickle on the tummy too?
 Thanks to Jonez from NekoJonez’s Gaming Blog, a fellow cat-lover, and a very kind Sunshine Blogger Award nomination recently, I’m giving these cool kittens a chance to shine by creating a list in his honour.
 Put down the controller and pick up the catnip, because it’s time to paws and show the following furry friends some love.

 where my stepson quickly fell in love with it for its witty use of catty puns.
 Heavily inspired by series such as The Legend of Zelda